-Initially a painter, I was eventually drawn to jewelry by the inherent and socially interconnecting meanings of personal adornment.
-Jewelry, through its presumed familiarity and encounter within everyday life invites a broad audience to a conversation grounded in empathy.
+Always an artist, I was eventually drawn to jewelry by the inherent and socially interconnecting meanings of personal adornment.
+Through its presumed familiarity and encounter within everyday life, jewelry invites a broad audience to a conversation grounded in empathy.

 So, does the wearer complete the jewelry or does the jewelry complete the wearer?
 I suggest it is reciprocal - changed by each other they venture out into the world, to start a conversation.